ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 Alternatively, the re-distribution of keying material can be initiated by the KDC, which e.g.:

 * Can maintain an Observable resource to send notifications to Clients when the keying material is updated.
-Such a notification would have the same payload as the Key Re-Distribution Response.
+Such a notification would have the same payload as the Key Re-Distribution Response defined in {{ssec-key-redistribution-response}}.

 * Can send the payload of the Key Re-Distribution Response in a multicast request to the members of the group.

-* Can send unicast requests to each Client over secure channel, with the Key-Redistribution Response as payload.
+* Can send unicast requests to each Client over a secure channel, with the Key-Redistribution Response as payload.

 * Can act as a publisher in a pub-sub scenario, and update the keying material by publishing on a specific topic on a broker, which all the members of the group are subscribed to.

 Note that these methods of KDC-initiated key re-distribution have different security properties and require different security associations.